 Because financial decisions can often be quantified and outcomes measured, the results have been able to identify not only the numerous ways in which people deviate from rational economics, but the magnitude of the effect on their investment performance.
-The impact of this research for the financial industry has been to make behavioral education a required part of advanced financial degrees and professional certifications like CFP and CFA.
+The impact of this research for the financial industry has been to make behavioral education a required part of advanced financial degrees and professional certifications like CFP® and CFA®.

-We offer an overview course in Behavioral Finance that is now in its ninth year.
+We offer an overview course in Behavioral Finance that is now in its 11th year.
 Open to anyone interested, and with no prerequisites or degree requirements, the course has received wide acclaim from Berkeley students, many of whom say that it has been the most impactful financial course they have ever taken.
-The Financial Planning Association recommended we make the course required for those completing the Personal Financial Planning certificate.
+The Bay Area Financial Planning Association recommended we make the course required for those completing the Personal Financial Planning certificate.

 So any individual can take advantage of the same course as career financial planners.
 The course does not require a specific educational background in either psychology or financial theory, and is as valuable for individuals who manage their own finances and investments as it is for certified financial planners.
 While many U.S. universities now offer courses in Behavioral Finance, very few offer an online option and make their courses openly available to the public.